Alen-S-J/200-days-of-Machine-Learning/Day-83/readme.md

   4. Experiment with fine-tuning techniques or adjustments to improve performance in the new domain.

 ### Repository Structure:
-- **/Challenges_and_Considerations:** Contains documentation and resources related to the challenges of transfer learning.
+- **Challenges_and_Considerations:** Contains documentation and resources related to the challenges of transfer learning.
-- **/Hands-On_Experimentation:** Includes code, notebooks, or scripts used for the hands-on experiments and evaluations.
+- **Hands-On_Experimentation:** Includes code, notebooks, or scripts used for the hands-on experiments and evaluations.